ministryofjustice/bichard7-next-help/site/bichard-functionality/exceptions/index.md

 If the correct Force Owner or ASN is available (for instance on paperwork or from PNC) and if the portal allows the Force Owner or ASN to be corrected then these should be fixed and the case resubmitted.
 The case will then be sent to the correct force.
 Otherwise;

 If the exception is straightforward, the force that received it should result the case itself.
-Otherwise; A copy of the register should be sent to the owning force and the exception marked as ‘Manually Resolved’.
+Otherwise; A copy of the register should be sent to the owning force and the exception marked as 'Manually Resolved'.

 ## Ensuring Completeness